defold/extension-fbinstant/README.md

 * ```version``` (string) - Example "6.1"

 ### fbinstant.can_create_shortcut(callback)

-Says if a shortcut can be created.
+Returns whether or not the user is eligible to have shortcut creation requested.

+Will return false if createShortcutAsync was already called this session or the user is ineligible for shortcut creation.

 Currently only a feature on Android for adding a shortcut to the home screen.

 **PARAMETERS**
 * ```callback``` (function) - Function to call if shortcut can be created